ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

-If you specify a positive or negative integer as a query, ``ipaddr()`` will treat this as an index and will return the specific IP address from a network range, in the 'host/prefix' format
+If you specify a positive or negative integer as a query, ``ipaddr()`` will treat this as an index and will return the specific IP address from a network range, in the 'host/prefix' format.

 .. code-block:: yaml+jinja